kdadobe/bias-detection-and-mitigation-weatscore/README.md

 ## **Bias Detection Toolkit**
-_A Python toolkit to detect and mitigate bias in text using a BERT-based model._
+_A Python toolkit to detect and mitigate bias in text using a BERT-based model.
+This model calculates the weat score of the statement to identify the gender biasness in the statement.

 —